Who is this guidance for and what is its aim?

 - The header row and table edges can be identified by assistive technology

-- The table can be named and will appear in the ‘Go to’ tool which is a keyboard shortcut that aids navigation (more information about this in the ‘Naming tables’ section)
+- The table can be named and will appear in the ‘Go to’ tool which is a keyboard shortcut that aids navigation (see the ‘Naming tables’ section for more information)

 - Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
 However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this is not considered an issue.